Chester A. Arthur was nicknamed “Elegant Arthur” because of his fashion sense.

-George W. Bush was a pilot in the Texas Air National Guard from 1968 until 1973.
+George W. Bush was a Texas Air National Guard pilot from 1968 until 1973.

 At age 69, Ronald Reagan became the oldest person ever elected U.S. president.

-To set a good example for the country Rutherford B. Hayes banished liquor and wine from the White House.
+Rutherford B. Hayes banished liquor and wine from the White House to set a good example for the country.
 Because of the ban, his wife was known as “Lemonade Lucy.”

 Thomas Jefferson was the first president to shake hands with guests.
 Previously people bowed to Presidents.
 Jefferson’s library of 6,000 books was purchased for $ 23.950 and formed the basis of the Library of Congress.

-Ulysses S. Grant was the first president to run against a woman candidate, Virginia Woodhull the nominee of the “Equal Rights Party” in 1872.
+Ulysses S. Grant was the first president to run against a woman candidate, Virginia Woodhull, the “Equal Rights Party” nominee in 1872.